Natural remedies for healing sunburn naturally and help relieve the pain, itching, and redness that comes with it.

 - Peppermint: Delivers a soothing, cooling sensation to skin.

-- Tea tree oil or frankincense can be wonderful oils to use, too.
+- Tea tree oil or frankincense help soothe irritated, inflamed skin.

 - Aloe vera: Helps relieve pain and redness by reducing inflammation.
 The gel also stimulates the production of collagen, which helps with healing and improves skin firmness, dryness, and elasticity.
 It also acts as a moisturiser, helping to prevent peeling that often comes with sun damage.